How will LPS be communicating with me about graduation activities?

 When will I receive my diploma?

 The College of Liberal and Professional Studies does not distribute official diplomas at the LPS Graduation Ceremony.
 The Office of the University Secretary will begin to mail diplomas approximately eight to ten weeks following the official degree conferral date (i.e., the date appearing on your diploma).
 Your diploma will be mailed once you have satisfied all relevant academic requirements and if you are in good financial standing.
 Diplomas will only be mailed to the permanent or diploma address.
 Additional information about mailing diplomas is available at Penn’s Office of the University Secretary website.

 International diplomas can take up to eight weeks for delivery.
 International students who are planning to stay in the US through August can designate a US diploma address by updating Path@Penn.
 Alternatively, students can contact the diploma coordinator before June 7 to arrange to pick up their diploma starting in August.

 Can you provide a list of area hotels and restaurants?

 What is the Baccalaureate?

-Please note that this event takes place the same day as the LPS ceremony.
-The latter Baccalaureate will overlap the LPS ceremony, so you will not be able to attend both.
+Please note that this event takes place on the same day as the LPS ceremony.
+The latter Baccalaureate will overlap with the LPS ceremony, so you will not be able to attend both.

 Regalia is required, and the event is rain or shine.
 No tickets are required for guests; seating will be available on both the field and in the lower stands.
 Please be aware that the stadium is bench seating.